All articles

 2. Dependency Injection — properties and dependencies are set

-4. Bean is Ready — the bean serves requests
+7. Bean is Ready — the bean serves requests until context shutdown triggers Destruction Callbacks

 Phase 1: Instantiation

-• A factory method (via @Bean in @Configuration)
+• A @Bean factory method in a @Configuration class

 @Configuration